Challenges Faced By the Textile Industry In Pakistan 2023

 Lack of modern equipment and machinery

 With a lack of investment and other issues such as the depreciation of the national currency and increasing interest rates, there has been no timely modernization of the equipment and machinery.
 The textile industry is largely still conducting all business manually when on a global scale procurement processes have been digitized.

-As a result, Pakistan is losing its competitive edge when compared to the Indian textile industry for example has adopted the newest technologies and come out with the latest product designs to be competitive in the global textile market.
+As a result, Pakistan is losing its competitive edge when compared to the Indian textile industry, for example, it has adopted the newest technologies and come out with the latest product designs to be competitive in the global textile market.

 Increasing Raw Material Prices in Clothing Industry

-Pakistan’s textile industry’s challenges have worsened because of Increasing textile industry raw material prices which include yarn fabric and cotton raw material.
-This rise in yarn fabric and raw cotton prices is due to a lack of policies supporting the textile sector and low support to cotton farmers to produce at optimal capacity.
+Pakistan’s textile industry’s challenges have worsened because of Increasing textile industry raw material prices which include yarn fabric and cotton raw materials.
+This rise in yarn fabric and raw cotton prices is due to a lack of policies supporting the textile sector and low support for cotton farmers to produce at optimal capacity.

-Pakistan’s textile industry raw material and cotton production has gone down in the last few years, there has been a severe decline of around 35% in raw cotton production by the end of January, 2021, the lowest in 30 years.
-The reason of this decline being pests, drought, seed degradation, and reduction of planting area.
-A consequence of this being that Pakistan is now a net importer of raw cotton which also greatly affects yarn prices.
+Pakistan’s textile industry raw material and cotton production has gone down in the last few years, there has been a severe decline of around 35% in raw cotton production by the end of January 2021, the lowest in 30 years.
+The reason for this decline are pests, drought, seed degradation, and reduction of planting area.
+A consequence of this is that Pakistan is now a net importer of raw cotton which also greatly affects yarn prices.

 Then comes in the massive credit problem small businesses face when trying to procure raw cotton or yarn which has become harder due to the increase in yarn prices.
 There are high premiums that need to be paid when buying on credit because exporters receive payment 3-4 months after procurement due to the manufacturing and logistics process.
 Making the raw material expensive and inaccessible.
-However a raw material procurement platform like Zaraye can help by providing flexible financing options and by financing working capital for manufacturers.
+However, a raw material procurement platform like Zaraye can help by providing flexible financing options and financing working capital for manufacturers.